HanSolo/JDKMon/README.md

 To download an update just click on the archive type tag and choose a folder where the download should be stored.

+If an update is available and there are release details available, a little blue dot with a question mark will appear at the end of the packages list.
+When clicking on the dot the default browser will open with the release details over at [foojay.io](https://foojay.io)

 How it looks on MacOS and Linux (light/dark mode):
 ![Updates](https://i.ibb.co/HttqQ3n/update-mac-linux.png)